victor-m-p/markdown-cv/index.md

 ## Profile & Research

-Interested in research at the intersection of Cognitive Science, Social Networks, Bayesian Statistics and Complexity Science.
+Doing research at the intersection of Cognitive Science, Social Networks, Bayesian Statistics and Complexity Science.
 I have a solid theoretical and statistical understanding and strong coding skills in R, Python and bash scripting.
-I have conducted research on the Science of Science & COVID using network science methodology with Roberta Sinatra (NERDS, ITU), and have used Agent-Based Modeling (ABM) to understand scientific discovery and diversity with Riccardo Fusaroli (AU).
-Currently writing my Master's thesis at the Cognitive Science MSc programme at Aarhus University (AU) supervised by Riccardo Fusaroli.
-The thesis uses Bayesian statistical modeling, network science and NLP to understand the reform movement in psychology.
+I have worked with Roberta Sinatra (ITU) on science of science (internship), with Riccardo Fusaroli (AU) on the replication crisis and reform movement in psychology (Master's thesis).
+Currently working with Simon DeDeo (CMU) on culture and cognition using NLP, ML, and experimental approaches (predoc).

 ## Education